 Concordia does not discriminate on the basis of handicap (cf. Section 504 of the Rehabilitation Act of 1973 as amended).
-Inquiries regarding compliance and grievance procedures may be directed to Philip C. Tesch, Compliance Officer, tesch@csp.edu.
+Inquiries regarding compliance and grievance procedures may be directed to Scott Harr, Compliance Officer, harr@csp.edu.

 Family Educational Rights and Privacy Act